Comfortdelgro share price extends losses; analysts downgrade stock

-This latest decline comes after a slew of negative updates regarding the coronavirus outbreak, whose case and death toll currently stand at over 80,000 and 2,900 respectively.
+This latest decline comes after a slew of negative updates regarding the coronavirus outbreak, whose case and death toll currently stand at over 91,000 and 3,100 globally.

-To put matters into perspective, ComfortDelGro was not the only Singapore stock to suffer a new round of losses following the
+To put matters into perspective, ComfortDelGro was not the only Singapore stock to suffer a new round of losses amid the worsening contagion outbreak.

 Singapore stock benchmark Straits Times Index (STI), which tracks and tallies the performance of individual listings on the Singapore Exchange – including ComfortDelGro, also suffered its steepest drop since July 2019, falling 3.82% to a 14-month low of 2,992.071.

 Last week, a majority of Singapore blue-chip stocks – among them the likes of the country’s top three banks DBS, OCBC and UOB, as well as Singapore Airlines and agriculture producer Wilmar International – also witnessed a sharp drop in share prices.